miningcodber/Cpp-Reservoir-Simulation-Black-Oil-pub/README.md

 ## Features

-- Reads simulation parameters from `resources/config.json` (comes with a config.json example in resources/)
+- Reads simulation parameters from `resources/config.json` (comes with a config.json example in `resources/`).
-- Modular design with headers and source files in `include/` and `src/`
+- Modular design with headers and source files in `include/` and `src/`.
-- Uses **nlohmann/json** for JSON parsing
+- Uses **nlohmann/json** for JSON parsing.
+- Uses **Eigen** for numerical solvers.
-- Portable build with CMake
+- Portable build with CMake.
-- Automatic copying of resource files to the build folder
+- Automatic copying of resource files to the build folder.
-- Under debugging_tools/ there is json_debugger_sat.py, it serves as a novelty visualisation script for the basic simulation variables
+- Under `debugging_tools/` there is json_debugger_sat.py, it serves as a novelty visualisation script for the basic simulation variables.

 ---